 Tuition and fee charges and financial aid awards are applied to the student account each semester.
 Student loans are typically disbursed to the student account 2 weeks after the semester start date and/or after the first course within the semester (modular based programs).
 Please note that a student’s annual loan eligibility is typically disbursed evenly between semesters within an academic year.
 You may choose to either pay your semester balance in full or participate in a monthly payment plan.
-Please read through this carefully and contact our Student Accounting team at 847.317.8080 or [email protected] with any questions.
+Please read through this carefully and contact our Bursar’s Office Student Account team at 847.317.8080 or [email protected] with any questions.
 We are here to serve you!

 The tuition and fees page can be used to estimate your total semester balance due by subtracting your semester’s awarded financial aid from your total semester charges.
 Once you have registered for a given semester, you may view your Course and Fee Statement on my.tiu.edu under Student Finances.